dimitar-4/django-photographer-site/README.md

 11. Amazon Web Services (AWS)
     * Used to host the static and media files for the project.
 12. [Grammar Check](https://www.grammarcheck.net/editor/)
-    * Used to check spelling and grammar to MD files.
+    * Used to check spelling and grammar to README.md file.

 ## Testing

 ### Testing User Stories

+#### User/Shopper

-* First user story is completed by providing on the home page clear understanding of what the website is about and large call to action button that lead the user to his search.
+* First user story is completed by opening the home page that gives clear understanding of what the website is about and large call to action button that lead the user to his search.
 Then by opening a photo detail page the user can click a "Add to Basket" button and checkout to complete the purchase.